Filed under: Relaxation

 Slow-paced and deep-breathing exercises have been widely studied for their relaxing effects on the body’s stress response system.
 There are several types of deep-breathing exercises you can perform, but one of the easiest and most common is just called “deep breathing” (or “diaphragmatic breathing”).
 HPRC has a video on Breathing Exercises for Optimized Performance that introduces three breathing strategies for human performance optimization: “Deep Breathing,” “Alternate Nostril Breathing,” and “Fast-Paced Breathing.”
 A longer version is available for you to practice along with the instructor, or you can download a Performance Strategies transcript that takes you through these breathing exercises step-by-step to achieve relaxation.

-For more ideas on relaxation strategies, check out the Stress Control resources in HPRC’s Mind Tactics domain.
+For more ideas on relaxation strategies, check out the Stress Management resources in HPRC’s Mind Body domain.

 Progressive muscle relaxation (PMR) is a way to relieve the physical symptoms of stress and anxiety that show up as tense, aching muscles.
 This mind-body practice helps you consciously release muscle tension so that you’re able to function throughout the day and relax during downtime.
 Using PMR, you learn to release tension and develop deep relaxation by actively tensing and then relaxing the muscles throughout your body.
 The outcome: You can train your body to relax on command.
 Check out the description of how to do PMR in the Controlled Response handbook section of the OSOK Total Force Fitness program.